 Christine Contreras-Slaughter, Mathematics Teacher

 My parents are Chilean and I was the first in my family to be born in the United States.
 As the child of immigrants, I had to rely on the knowledge and support of my teachers and school counselors to navigate the educational system in this country.
-I became a teacher because I wanted to enable all children to have access to a quality education and to have the skills necessary to accomplish their goals.
+I became a teacher because I want to enable all children to have access to a quality education, and to have the skills necessary to accomplish their goals.
 After graduating from Duke University, I remained in North Carolina, which is where I began my career as a math teacher.
 After moving back to the DMV area (where I was born and raised), I worked in charter schools in southeast DC for three years before joining the DCI family.
 In addition to English, I speak Spanish and German.
 I am excited to improve my French conversational skills and learn some Mandarin from the students at DCI.

-Steve Gornstein, Mathematics Teacher
+Kristin Douglas, Mathematics Teacher

 Aude Newton, Ph.D., Mathematics Teacher